Veronika Vartanova is a Mobility Researcher at Iflexion.

 MDM provides businesses with a set of tools to manage mobile devices such as phones, tablets, or laptops remotely and en masse.
 Without the technology, IT teams would need to manage each device individually, which is costly and time-consuming.

 With mobile being a priority now, mobile software matures day by day and now spans device, application, content and information management.
-According to the global MDM report by Acute Market Reports, the mobile management market is going to grow at a CAGR of 23%
+According to the global MDM report by Acute Market Reports, the mobile management market is going to grow at a CAGR of 23% during 2019-2027.

 However, retail mobility poses certain challenges as device management extends beyond technological solutions.
 If you're to manage your employees' mobile devices effectively, MDM should incorporate sound policies, processes, and rules before the technology is applied.